fmanrique8/romeo-gpt/README.md

 # Owl Vectores DB Service

-Owl Vectores DB Service is a microservice providing a simple key-value store using FastAPI, Poetry, Redis, and Docker Compose.
+Owl Vectores DB Service provides a simple key-value store using FastAPI, Poetry, Redis, and Docker Compose.
 It allows users to create, read, update, and delete values in the Vector DB.

 ## Prerequisites